 University of Maine

-- UMaine Scholarships: The MSIS program is a non-research based degree, so the Department of Information Systems does not provide assistantships.
-However, you may be eligible for university-wide scholarships and assistantships.
+• UMaine Scholarships: MSIS program students may be eligible for university-wide scholarships and assistantships.

 University of Southern Maine